sid2201/themify/README.md

  - Create your `themes` directory inside your application.
 By default, **Themify** expects an `app/themes` directory, but this can be modified in the package configuration.

  - Publish package configuration with artisan: `php artisan config:publish mpedrera/themify`.
-Then, modify settings as needed.
+Then, modify settings as needed by editing `app/config/packages/mpedrera/themify/config/config.php`.

 Usage
 -------